Health Topics

 MedlinePlus Genetics provides information about Prostate cancer

-Changes in methylation of the IC1 region are also responsible for some cases of Russell-Silver syndrome, a disorder characterized by slow growth before and after birth.
-The changes are different than those seen in Beckwith-Wiedemann syndrome (described above) and have the opposite effect on growth.
+Changes in methylation are responsible for most cases of Silver-Russell syndrome, a disorder that is characterized by slow growth before and after birth.

 More About This Health ConditionWilms tumor

-In some people with Wilms tumor, the maternally inherited copy of the IC1 region is methylated along with the paternally inherited copy.
-Abnormal methylation of the IC1 region leads to a loss of H19 gene activity, which normally restrains cell growth, and increased IGF2 gene activity in kidney cells.
-Increased IGF2 gene activity raises insulin-like growth factor 2 protein production, which likely stimulates the growth of tumor cells in the kidney and prevents damaged cells from being destroyed.
-As this mechanism is similar to the one that causes Beckwith-Wiedemann syndrome (described above), it is thought that individuals with Wilms tumor caused by changes in IC1 methylation may later be diagnosed with Beckwith-Wiedemann syndrome.
+In some people with Wilms tumor, both copies of the IGF2 imprinting center are methylated.
+This change leads to a decrease in H19 gene activity and an increase in IGF2 gene activity in kidney cells.
+This causes cells to produce more insulin-like growth factor 2 protein, which likely stimulates the growth of tumor cells in the kidney and prevents damaged cells from being destroyed.
+As this mechanism is similar to the one that causes Beckwith-Wiedemann syndrome, some children who have Beckwith-Wiedemann syndrome will also develop Wilms tumor.

 More About This Health ConditionOther cancers

 Increased activity of the IGF2 gene has been associated with many types of cancer.
-Normally, the IGF2 gene undergoes genomic imprinting and only the copy inherited from a person's father is active.
-In some cancers, however, both the paternally inherited and the maternally inherited copies of the gene are active, increasing the amount of insulin-like growth factor 2 that cells can produce.
+Normally, the IGF2 gene undergoes genomic imprinting, and only the copy derived from the sperm cell is active.
+In some cancers, however, the IGF2 gene from both the egg cell and the sperm cell are active, increasing the amount of insulin-like growth factor 2 that cells can produce.
 This phenomenon, known as loss of imprinting (LOI), occurs during a person's lifetime in cells that ultimately give rise to cancer.
 An increased amount of insulin-like growth factor 2 may stimulate the growth of tumor cells and prevent damaged cells from being destroyed.

 Loss of imprinting of the IGF2 gene has been identified in several types of cancer.
-In some cases these cancers occur without any other related health problems, in other cases they occur in people with Beckwith-Wiedemann syndrome (described above).
-These include cancer of blood-forming cells (leukemia), a cancer of muscle tissue called rhabdomyosarcoma, a form of liver cancer called hepatoblastoma, and cancers of the breast, prostate, lung, and colon.
-In some types of cancer, increased levels of insulin-like growth factor 2 are associated with the growth and spread of tumors.
+In some cases, these cancers occur without any other related health problems, in other cases they occur in people with Beckwith-Wiedemann syndrome.
+These types of cancer include cancer of blood-forming cells (leukemia), a cancer of muscle tissue called rhabdomyosarcoma, a form of liver cancer called hepatoblastoma, and cancers of the breast, prostate, lung, and colon.

 Other Names for This Gene